LucyZhang1226/Hamburger-App/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Hamburgers Delivery Mini-App

+This is a hamburgers delivery mini-app, using Create React App to create basic project structure, HTML &CSS to style every component within the project, Javascript to present interactive functions.
+React is also used to create project framework and achieve component development

-## Available Scripts
+## Scaffolding

-In the project directory, you can run:
+In the project directory, scaffolding Create React App is used.

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+### HTML & CSS

+1.CSS Module is used to make sure all class names are scoped locally.
+2.CSS Box Model is used to create the design and layout of the whole pages.
+3.Flexbox is used to align and and distribute space among food items in the food list, cart list searching list and so on.

-### `npm test`
+### Javascript

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.